 For most Disney resorts, the check-in time is 3:00 pm.
 The variations on this are that the Fort Wilderness campsite check-in time is 1:00 pm and the Disney Villa Resorts

 This doesn’t mean you can’t check in early, it just means you aren’t guaranteed to have a room ready.
-You are welcome to check in early, get your Magic Bands set up and explore the area while leaving your excess luggage at Bell Services.
+On your Disney arrival day, you are welcome to check in early, get your Magic Bands set up and explore the area while leaving your excess luggage at Bell Services.

 But really, once you check-in you have all the privileges of a resort guest.
 You can use the hotel pools, charge merchandise, double-check room requests, get your parking pass, and so on.